codifryed/wpDockerCompose/readme.txt

 (when container is running:)
-docker exec -it container_name bash   (starts interactive bash session) cat /etc/passwd  (to see list of user IDs) usermod -u 1000 www-data  (should later add to dockerfile)
+docker exec -it container_name bash   (starts interactive bash session) cat /etc/passwd  (to see list of user IDs) usermod -u 1000 www-data  ( * currently added to dockerfile aka no more need)